 What kind of cocktails do you like to make?

 I mostly like to make cocktails that require stirring.
 I find it challenging to reach the perfect dilution point.

 Paulo Azevedo preparing a drink at his bar

 What are your bar essentials?

-Your favorite places to get happy hour deals?
+Your favorite places for happy hours?

-Your favorite nightclubs?
+Your favorite nightclubs in London?

 What’s the most underrated cocktail ingredient or spirit?

 Fresh and seasonal products for me are the best to work with.
 As a spirit, I think the answer is tequila.
 For people who work in hospitality or bars, it's enjoyable, but customers are still afraid of it.